lompy/ride_it/README.md

 simple and fast ruby micro-framework.
 Users are faced with a JSON API which is easy to parse and comprehend.

-To run the app use simple commands:
+To run the app use following commands:
 ```
 cd ruby/estimator
+bundle install
 ruby application.rb
 ```